kmiller03/soar-exosky/readme.md

 Make sure to install **[blender](https://download.blender.org/release/Blender3.4/blender-3.4.0-windows-x64.msi)**

-In the `Projects` tab of the Unity Hub, click on: *Add > Add project from disk*.
+In the `Projects` tab of the Unity Hub, click on: `Add > Add project from disk`.
 Browse and select the `exosky_unity` folder and click *Add Project*.
 Once the project is added, click on the project to open it in Unity.
 The first time loading will be the longest, the subsequent loads will be faster.

+### Displaying Stars
+By default when playing the Unity Scene, the stars will not be displayed.
+To display the stars either:
+1. **Randomly generate them**: Before playing the scene, select the StarGenerator object in the hierarchy and check the *Randomize Stars* checkbox in the inspector.
+2. **Load them from the server**: Make sure the server is running.
+Play the scene, select the NetworkManager object in the hierarchy, in the inspector enter the name of the exoplanet (e.g: "Proxima Cen b") and click the *Get Stars From Server* button.

+Good luck, *MTFBWY*